Skip to content

 Authorization: Bearer <session-token>

+Returns 204 No Content.
 Revoked tokens are immediately invalid.
 For zero-downtime replacement, use token rotation instead.